 On January 8–9, 2020, Christine Fisher presented a paper on Kapralova’s orchestral cantata Ilena at the MusicaFemina International Symposium that took place at the Central European University in Budapest.
 On May 21, 2020, Michael Beckerman gave an online lecture “Czech Music and Infectious Disease” on the impact infectious diseases had on Czech composers Leos Janacek, Bedrich Smetana, Vitezslava Kapralova and their music.
 On November 6, 2020, Megan Cichon gave a lecture "Examining the forgotten music of Vitezslava Kapralova" during the virtual Seven Rivers Undergraduate Research Symposium organized by the Viterbo University in La Crosse, Wisconsin.

 Women in Music

-Prepared by Karla Hartl, Chair, The Kapralova Society.
-Toronto, January 2018.
+This report was prepared by Karla Hartl, Chair, The Kapralova Society.
+Toronto, December 22, 2020.